Persistence Software

 Persistence Software was an American software company that operated from 1991 to 2004.
-Persistence developed software for object-relational mapping.
-The company was founded in 1991 by Derek Henninger, Christopher Keene and Richard Jensen in San Mateo, California, working with Stanford Professors Gio Wiederhold and Arthur M Keller, who was the Chief Technical Advisor.
+Persistence was based in San Mateo, California, founded in 1991 by Derek Henninger, Christopher Keene, and Richard Jensen, and developed software for object-relational mapping.
 In 1999, Persistence Software went public on NASDAQ under the ticker symbol PRSW.
-In 2004, Progress Software bought Persistence for $16 million.
+In 2004, Progress Software bought Persistence.

 History

+Persistence Software was founded in 1991 by Derek Henninger, Christopher Keene, and Richard Jensen in San Mateo, California.

-Persistence Software started life as a spinoff from Lighthouse Design.
-As the original NeXTSTEP computer shipped with a relational database and Objective-C, Lighthouse engineers had created a simple mapping utility called Exploder to store objects in a relational database.
+The company started life as a spinoff from Lighthouse Design.
+As the original NeXTSTEP computer shipped with a relational database and Objective-C, Lighthouse engineers created a simple mapping utility called Exploder to store objects in a relational database.

-The Persistence team worked with Stanford Professors to extend the object-relational mapping technology by adding the concepts of mapping related objects.
+The Persistence team worked with Stanford University's professors Gio Wiederhold and Arthur M Keller, who was the chief technical advisor, to extend the object-relational mapping technology by adding the concepts of mapping related objects.

 Persistence created a series of products that integrated object-to-relational mapping, caching, and cache synchronization with automated cache management.

 The products were marketed under the names PowerTier, EdgExtend, and DirectAlert.

-Sun Microsystems licensed the Persistence technology in 1998 which was later incorporated into the Enterprise JavaBeans standard.
+Sun Microsystems licensed the Persistence technology in 1998, which was later incorporated into the Enterprise JavaBeans standard.

+In 2004, Progress Software bought Persistence for $16 million.